junxit/us-congress-bills-110/bill.md

 - **(1)** commends the Florida Gators for their victory in the 2006 Bowl Championship Series and for winning the national college football championship;
 - **(2)** recognizes the achievements of the players, coaches, students, and staff whose hard work and dedication helped the University of Florida Gators win the championship; and
-- **(3)** directs the Clerk of the House of Representatives to transmit a copy of this resolution to University of Florida President J. Bernard Machen, football Head Coach Urban Meyer, and Athletic Director Jeremy Foley for appropriate display.
+- **(3)** directs the Clerk of the House of Representatives to transmit a copy of this resolution to University of Florida President J. Bernard Machen, football Head Coach Urban Meyer, and Athletic Director Jeremy N. Foley for appropriate display.